-By completing the admissions application, you are automatically considered for some transfer scholarships (others may require a separate application).
-Applications are accepted until the first day of classes each semester.
-However, it is recommended that you apply 6-9 months in advance.
+By completing the admissions application, you are automatically considered for select transfer scholarships (others may require a separate application).
+It is recommended that you apply 6-9 months in advance.
+However, applications are accepted until the first day of classes each semester.
 All components of an application are reviewed personally by an Admissions Counselor.

 Admission criteria for Transfers include*: